-My era was definitely the 50’s and 60’s; For me two of the most exciting decades in music.
+My era was definitely the 1950’s and 60’s – two of the most exciting decades in music.
 In 1963 I heard a song that remains with me today, “Blowin’ in the Wind”, which, I think, defined our generation.
-It was written and sung by an unknown “Robert Zimmerman” who changed his name in 1963 to Bob Dylan; America had it’s bard.
+It was written and sung by an unknown “Robert Zimmerman” who changed his name in 1963 to Bob Dylan; hence, America had it’s Bard.

 1965 / I’m Not Sayin